ballerina-platform/ballerina-distribution/examples/ftp-service-read/ftp_service_read.md

 # FTP service - Read file

-The FTP service connects to a given FTP server via the SFTP listener and receives file changes (additions, deletions) occurring in the FTP server.
+The FTP service connects to a given FTP server via the FTP listener and receives file changes (additions, deletions) occurring in the FTP server.
 An FTP listener is created by giving the host-name and required credentials and gets attached to the FTP service.
 Once connected, the `onFileChange` method is invoked with the remote file changes as a `ftp:WatchEvent`.
 Use this to listen to file changes occurring in a remote file system.

 ::: code ftp_service_read.bal :::